 THOSE TERRIBLE TWINS

 Those Terrible Twins introduces us to fraternal twins Tommy and Joe Smith.
 Golden-haired Tommy appears to be the leader of the pair, while Joe is distinguished by his shaggy Dutch Boy haircut and stutter.
-Various neighbourhood children join them in typical childish escapades such as playing practical jokes on one another, avoiding chores and cooking up moneymaking schemes, often to afford their favourite pastime of playing backyard cricket.
+Various neighbourhood children join them in typical childish escapades such as playing practical jokes, avoiding chores and cooking up moneymaking schemes, often to fund their favourite pastime of playing backyard cricket.

 In December 1924, Those Terrible Twins was syndicated to its first interstate publication, Adelaide's Saturday Journal, and a new storyline was introduced.
-The twins encounter a famous cricketer known as Giggins, who they immediately want to interrogate for his best cricketing secrets.
-Giggins only has an eye on the boys’ previously unmentioned elder sister, a flapper named June.
+The twins encounter a famous cricketer known as Giggins, whom they immediately interrogate for his best cricketing secrets.
+Giggins is more interested in the boys’ previously unmentioned elder sister, a flapper named June.
 The cricketer’s attempts to woo June while fobbing off her pesky brothers formed the very simple premise for much of Those Terrible Twins’ subsequent run.
-Like Jim Bancks, Samuels gradually attempted to broaden the twins’ world, introducing some amusing neighbours and giving names and personalities to the neighbourhood children - though it might be noted that many bore a startling resemblance to the mates of Ginger Meggs, particularly ‘Nobby’, a dead ringer for Ginger’s best friend ‘Benny’, and ‘Horatio’, likewise a double for Us Fellers’ golden-curled sissy ‘Cuthbert Fitzcloon’.
+Like Jim Bancks, Samuels gradually attempted to broaden the twins’ world, introducing some amusing neighbours and giving names and personalities to the minor characters - though it might be noted that many bore a startling resemblance to the mates of Ginger Meggs, particularly ‘Nobby’, a dead ringer for Ginger’s best friend ‘Benny’, and ‘Horatio’, likewise a double for Us Fellers’ golden-curled sissy ‘Cuthbert Fitzcloon’.
 Those Terrible Twins was far from the only comic to wear its inspiration so obviously on its sleeve, usually at the behest of editors with a close eye on circulation.

 Routine though the comic was, somebody somewhere had bigger plans for Those Terrible Twins.